jhamel-socure/frontend-interview-base/README.md

-# Frontend Interview — Transaction Dashboard
+# Frontend — Transaction Dashboard

-**Exercise instructions:** The full prompt, requirements, and evaluation criteria are in the **Google Doc shared with you** (not in this repo).
-This README covers how to run the app and use the API.

 **Node:** Use Node 20.
 If you use [nvm](https://github.com/nvm-sh/nvm), run `nvm use` in this repo.
 [Volta](https://volta.sh/) will pick up Node 20 automatically.